top of page

 Why Most B2B Marketing Analytics Implementations Fail Before They Start

-Organizations invest in tools before they've defined what they need to measure.
-They buy platforms before they've mapped their funnel.
-They hire analysts before they've aligned on what the business actually needs to know.
-The result is predictable.
-Dashboards get built that nobody trusts.
-Data pipelines get set up that nobody maintains.
-Reporting cycles become manual nightmares that consume analyst time without producing decisions.
-And six months later, a new platform gets evaluated because "the old one didn't work."
-The platform was never the problem.
+Organizations invest in tools before they have defined what they need to measure.
+They buy platforms before they have mapped their funnel.
+They hire analysts before they have aligned on what the business actually needs to know.

-• A Series B startup tries to stand up Snowflake and dbt before they've decided what a Marketing Qualified Lead even is.
+• A Series B startup spends three months building a Snowflake environment and a dbt project before anyone has defined what a Marketing Qualified Lead is in their Salesforce instance.

-• An established enterprise deploys a sophisticated multi-touch attribution platform without first standardizing their campaign taxonomy across Marketo and Salesforce.
+• An enterprise team deploys multi touch attribution before standardizing campaign taxonomy across their marketing automation platform and CRM.

-• A fast-growing SaaS company builds a beautiful Tableau dashboard that shows 14 different versions of pipeline, none of which match what the CRO believes.
+• A SaaS company builds an executive dashboard that displays 14 different versions of pipeline contribution, none of which match the number the CRO is using.

 Assessing Your Analytics Maturity: The Honest Diagnostic